 Our developments and services are used in many areas of medical technology, for example in diagnostics or interventional radiology.

-In several teams we support our customers in the new and further development of software for the control of computer tomographs by MTAs, doctors and service technicians.
+In several teams we support our customers in the new and further development of software for the control of CT scanners by radiographers, radiologists and service technicians.

 Its use as a medical diagnostic device has created a high demand for quality on the part of the customer, the health authorities and not least the patient themselves.
 Stability, high accuracy or easy-to-maintain products are only some of the quality criteria reflected in the software development process.
 This takes place in a professional environment using modern methods.
 The project spans several million lines of code and has been proceeding for several years.

 Together with our customers, we develop central components within the software architecture that make CT scanning possible in the first place.
 For example, we connect the graphical user interface with the underlying system layer and implement, among other things, the following topics: